Progressive Discipline: Policy & Tips (+ Free Sample)

 The key to an effective progressive discipline policy is to remember that the intent is not punishment but rather assistance and support.
 Supporting and guiding your employees to improve their performance and workplace behaviors will lead to better alignment with your company’s culture and expectations.

-Make sure the policy is readily accessible to employees.
+Make sure the policy is readily accessible to employees as well.
 Including the policy in your handbook and sending out updates to the whole company will ensure that everyone is on the same page.

 Stick to the Policy